JonKerridge/GPP_Testing/README.md

 Contact J.Kerridge@napier.ac.uk

-The codes are based on the JUnit tests contained in GPP_Library modified so that they can make use of the GPP_Builder program.
+The codes are based on the JUnit tests contained in groovyParallelPatterns modified so that they can make use of the GPP_Builder program.

 It also contains a set of scripts that allow the use of the code Visualisations that can also be built using GPP_Builder.